klee/klee.github.io/build-llvm34.md

    That's it for LLVM.
 If you want to install it manually, please refer to the official [LLVM Getting Started documentation](http://releases.llvm.org/3.4.2/docs/GettingStarted.html).

    **NOTE:** If you build LLVM and Clang 3.4 from source **DO NOT USE CMAKE TO BUILD IT**.
 Use LLVM's Autoconf/Makefile build system.
-This is due to [a bug where the llvm-config binary does not report the correct flags](https://github.com/klee/klee/issues/508).
+Although KLEE's CMake build system is independent of the build system used to build LLVM and Clang [a bug in LLVM 3.4](https://github.com/klee/klee/issues/508) means that if CMake is used to build LLVM then it will likely lead to [RTTI related linking errors](#rtti_link_error).
    <br/><br/>

 3. **Install constraint solver(s)**